TCU Horned Frogs football: Pat Sullivan era (1992–1997)

 In 1992, TCU hired Pat Sullivan, the 1971 Heisman Trophy winner from Auburn, as head coach.
 His tenure at TCU was plagued with inconsistency, but he had some success.
 In 1992, his first year as head coach, Sullivan introduced a new arched TCU logo.
 This change to the uniforms was part of a broader plan by Sullivan and the school to replace the expectation of losing with a new look and attitude, including returning to a natural grass playing field.
 Since its introduction the arched TCU has become the preferred and most popular of the school's logos.
 In 1992 Sullivan's team finished 2–8–1, but one of their victories was a 28–14 triumph over the Texas Longhorns, which was a major accomplishment for the program at that time.
 The 1993 team continued to show signs of improvement, finishing 4–7.
 1994 was Sullivan's best year.
 In the final game of that season, Sullivan led TCU to a 24–17 victory over Texas Tech before a crowd of 43,000 at Amon G. Carter Stadium.
 That victory propelled the Frogs to a 7–5 record and a share of the Southwest Conference title.
 It was the first Southwest Conference title for TCU since 1959.
 Invited to the Independence Bowl in Shreveport, Louisiana, the Frogs lost, 20–10, to the Virginia Cavaliers.
 After 1994, the team regressed: the Frogs went 6–5 in 1995, the last year of the Southwest Conference.
 TCU struggled even more during Sullivan's final two seasons, when the team competed in the Western Athletic Conference.
 They finished 4–7 in 1996, and a disastrous 1–10 campaign in 1997 led to Sullivan's mid-season resignation; the lone win was in the season finale over SMU for the Iron Skillet.
 One of Coach Sullivan's greatest contributions to TCU was the recruitment of future NFL star running back LaDainian Tomlinson to Fort Worth.

 Dennis Franchione era (1998–2000)

-Franchione inherited a program that had posted a very poor .323 winning percentage from 1966 to 1997.
-However, he immediately turned the program around.
+Franchione inherited a program that had posted a dismal .323 winning percentage from 1966 to 1997.
+However, he immediately improved the program.
 Under Dennis Franchione, and with the stellar play of backs Tomlinson and Basil Mitchell, a 6–5 TCU defeated the USC Trojans in the 1998 Sun Bowl.
 The high point of the Franchione era was a 10–1 regular season record, a Mobile Alabama Bowl berth vs. Southern Miss and a season-ending No. 13 AP national ranking in 2000.
 In the three years Coach Franchione coached TCU, his bowl record was 2–0 and he accumulated three WAC Championships.
 Franchione coached the entire 2000 regular season, but left for the head coaching position at the University of Alabama prior to the 2000 Mobile Alabama Bowl.